Best 10 Cold Email Strategies for 2026: A Complete Guide

 It's like having ESP, except it's data, not magic.

-Nobody wants to feel like "prospect #4,372" in your database.
-And personalization in 2025 goes way beyond "Hey {first_name}!"
+But look, nobody wants to feel like "prospect #4,372" in your database.
+And personalization in 2026 goes way beyond "Hey {first_name}!"
 That's so 2015.

 Here's what real personalization looks like: